 The company has thoroughly investigated its inventory and sent out samples to an independent lab for testing.
 As of June 2021, we don’t have specific details on what happened or why—Smalls is still investigating.

 As of yet, Smalls hasn’t received any reports of illness related to the products affected by this recall.

 What Kind of Food Does Smalls Offer?

 Each of Smalls’ cat foods comes in several flavors.
-Their fresh, human-grade cat food comes in four proteins and two textures.
-Choose from a smooth or ground texture in chicken, turkey, beef, or fish.
+Their fresh, human-grade cat food comes in three proteins and textures.
+Choose from a smooth, ground, or pulled texture in chicken (Bird), turkey (Other Bird), fish, or beef (Cow).

 Smalls’ freeze-dried raw food is a nutritious alternative to traditional extruded kibble.
-It comes in three protein options: chicken, turkey, and duck.
+It comes in three protein options: chicken (Bird), turkey (Other Bird), and duck (Water Bird).
 These foods are freeze-dried to preserve their nutritional integrity and to give the foods a nice crunch.

 Smalls Cat Food Reviews

 |Smalls Freeze-Dried Raw Turkey Recipe||Freeze-Dried||$1.83||A+|

 This fresh cat food formula features chicken as its primary ingredient and sole source of protein.
 It contains 92% chicken breast and thigh, 6% chicken liver, and 2% chicken heart.